mishomitev9/wordpress/wp-content/plugins/query-monitor/readme.txt

 In addition, if you like the plugin then I'd love for you to [leave a review](https://wordpress.org/support/view/plugin-reviews/query-monitor).
 Tell all your friends about it too!

 ## Changelog ##

+### 3.10.1 ###

+* Prevents logging duplicate entries for multiple calls to load the same translation file
+* Brings the dispatcher priority back down to 9 for maximum compatibility with other plugins that use a shutdown handler

 ### 3.10.0 ###